 Normally a light chemical peel such as a light glycolic acid peel may produce results lasting from 1 to 2 months.
 Treatments spaced from six to eight weeks apart work well to keep fine lines and wrinkles, discoloration, acne scarring, and photo-damage under control.

 Deeper peels may take longer to complete the peeling process and may also produce more lasting results.
-At Pryor Health Medspa & Wellness Center, our knowledgeable professional staff can advise you as to the best peel for you and the frequency of treatments that best suits your skin type.
+At Pryor Health Medspa & Wellness Center, our knowledgeable Rockford chemical peel providers can advise you as to the best peel for you and the frequency of treatments that best suits your skin type.